cstatz/blazert/README.md

 fork using blaze datatypes. blazeRTs scene interface is similar to [embree](https://github.com/embree/embree) and intents to be a minimal effort (nearly plugin-) replacement.

+We aim at providing a **simple and unambiguous high-level API** for the ray-traversal.

 ![image](examples/baseline/path_tracer_blaze.png)

 blazeRT makes use of the the [blaze](https://bitbucket.org/blaze-lib/blaze/src/master/) linear algebra